-The good news is that “camera you” is how other people see you.
-That means your friends probably tell you you’re crazy when you don’t like your selfie.
-Because, to them, that’s how you always look!
+The good news is that "camera you" is how other people see you.
+Think about it: Your friends probably tell you you’re crazy when you don’t like your selfie because to them, that’s how you always look!

 Why do I look worse on camera?

-Mirrors aside, there are other reasons why you might look worse on camera than you do in real life.
-I know this can make you feel unattractive and put you off from selfies completely, but don’t worry!
-It’s not because you’re ugly: technology and posing are usually to blame.
+Mirrors aside, there are other reasons why you might look different on camera than you do in real life.

 - Asymmetry: Nobody is perfectly symmetrical.
 When you see your image flipped in a selfie on your phone’s camera, your symmetry will look off.

 - Lens distortion: Yup, you can totally blame it on the camera.
 This happens with cheaper cameras or lower-quality cameras on old smartphones.
 A selfie captures your face in 2D, but in reality, you’re a 3D person.
 When you translate that into a selfie, your picture is going to look flatter than usual.
 The proportions will definitely change when you take a selfie versus real life.
 The good news is that nicer cameras don’t have this problem, so make sure you aren’t using your iPhone 6 to snap selfies.

 - Camera flash: I am not a fan of flash at all, especially because it makes everybody look bad.
 If you turn flash on when you take a selfie, it’s going to make your skin look shiny (in a bad way) and it might even give you an overexposed, sickly look.
 Wait for the right lighting before you snap a selfie to avoid problems with flash.
 You can always correct your lighting with Facetune2 after the fact, too.